Residencies and Fellowships

 Engage in Outpatient Care

-Participate in an outpatient clinical rotation focused on treating patients with neurologic conditions.
+Participate in an outpatient clinical rotation focused on treating patients with neurologic conditions while working alongside an interdisciplinary team to help restore hope and freedom.

 Collaborate with Western Michigan University (WMU)